fbpx

 ©JRS

-Boys are particularly vulnerable to forced recruitment by armed groups, while girls are at risk of sexual violence either at school or on their way home.
+Boys are particularly vulnerable to forced recruitment by armed groups, while girls, susceptible to sexual violence.

 ©SERGI CÁMARA